nubank/nuvigator/doc/next.md

 final result = await nuvigator.open<String>('nuapp://next-screen');
 ```

+`.open` accept a few options in addition to the deepLink itself:

+- pushMethod (default: DeepLinkPushMethod.Push)
+Allows to customize how the route will be pushed into the Navigation Stack, available options are: Push, PushReplacement, PopAndPush

+- screenType
+Allows to override the ScreenType that is going to be used to present the Route to be opened

+- parameters
+Additional parameters to be passed to the Route (will be merged with the query+path parameters)

 ### Nuvigator.routes

 Helper factory to create `Nuvigator` from a List of `NuRoute`s, just like a `NuRouterBuilder`.